 In this particular study, embryos were allowed to grow up to an early stage only, the leader of the experiment, however, said, “The ultimate goal is to grow functional and transplantable tissue or organs, but we are far away from that.
 This is an important first step.”

-While the newly developed organ might help to fulfill the ever rising demand for organ transplants and also provide organs for experimentation purposes, it raises some ethical concerns as well.
+While the newly developed organ might help to fulfill the ever-rising demand for organ transplants and also provide organs for experimentation purposes, it raises some ethical concerns as well.
 A common criticism is that due to the overwhelming popularity of such experiments, other methods of scientific research remain unattractive for funding.
-These includes prevention methods, consensual human trials, incentives for organ donation, microchip testing, and in vitro research amongst others.
-Besides, killing and aborting of countless sentient animals that suffer and feel pain continues to muster attention of the animal rights activists.
+These include prevention methods, consensual human trials, incentives for organ donation, microchip testing, and in vitro research amongst others.
+Besides, killing and aborting of countless sentient animals that suffer and feel pain continues to muster the attention of the animal rights activists.

 These disparagements cannot and must not lead to the undermining of the scientific progress such experiments demonstrate.
 It, however, does make it clearer that while we continue to alter forms of lives at a fast pace we must bring in the ethics and other possible alternatives with similar momentum.